usgpo/cataloging-records-all-cgp-marcxml/README.md

 These files and the monthly CGP files in the CGP_MARC_Records collection essentially represent the entire CGP.
 GPO may periodically refresh the files in the All_CGP_Records collection with a new snapshot of the whole CGP.

 The records are in MARCXML.
 The total size of the files is 1.45 GB (1,562,240,801 bytes).
-Each file in the repository holds approximately 48,000 records.
+Each of the 67 files in the repository holds approximately 15,000 records.

 To download the files, use the "Code" button in the right-hand section of this page and select "Download ZIP."
 The ZIP file contains all of the files in the repository.